alesr/alesr.github.io/_posts/2025-02-2-job-quest.md

 >The combination of technical depth (concurrency models), system thinking (lifecycle management), and pragmatism (load testing) would justify consideration for senior roles requiring complex system development in Go.
 Your ability to balance experimental exploration with production-like patterns indicates maturity beyond just coding skill.

 [Perplexity](https://www.perplexity.ai/search/i-built-tango-as-a-hobby-proje-9sE905X3Ra6DqpuPugWSrg#0)

 ---

-#### Chat Xi Jinping (aka DeepSeek)

-> (Due to technical issues, the search service is temporarily unavailable.)

-By the time of this writing, DeepSeek was not available to provide an answer.
-I'll update this post as soon as I get the answer.

----